ashi009/node-fast-html-parser/README.md

 Returns a reference to the next child element of the current element's parent.

+### HTMLElement#previousSibling

+Returns a reference to the previous child node of the current element's parent.

+### HTMLElement#previousElementSibling

+Returns a reference to the previous child element of the current element's parent.

 ### HTMLElement#textContent

 Get or Set textContent of current element, more efficient than [set_content](#htmlelementset_contentcontent-string--node--node).